kenmoini/kenmoini.com/site/content/en/post/2023/11/metallb-and-nginx-ingress-on-openshift.md

   name: lab-l2-adv
 spec:
   ipAddressPools:
-    - lab-pool
+    - lab-pool # Must match the name of the IPAddressPool
 ```

-> Note that the IPAddressPool has the `.spec.autoAssign` value set to `false` - this is a good practice otherwise you may find random LoadBalancer type Services on the cluster consuming IPs that you want to use for other things.
+#### *Note that the IPAddressPool has the `.spec.autoAssign` value set to `false` - this is a good practice otherwise you may find random LoadBalancer type Services on the cluster consuming IPs that you want to use for other things.*

 Once you have your IPAddressPools set up, you can start to provision LoadBalancer-type Services - let's do that with our Test Workload.